smolcodes/nyxfont/readme.md

 ## Orientation Based System

 The system I am trying to come up with consists of both lines and dots.
 It uses the famous 6 dot Braille cell but it is *not* Braille therefore does not include any Braille symbols.
 It also uses a 7 line segment cell.
 The symbols (especially the letters) include both line segments and dots.
 The reason for this is to ease the finger into learning how to "orient" itself.
 A major flaw with Braille is confusion created from an exclusive dot system.
 For example d6[2] is the capital indicator and d3 is an apostrophe.
 The symbol for a is d1.
-The difference between the capital letter *A* (d6 d1) and *still* (d3d4) is the distance between the dots/
+The difference between the capital letter *A* (d6 d1) and *still* (d3d4) is the distance between the dots.

 ### Footnotes